 4. How much air pressure does it deliver?

-Air pressure is measured in PSI rating, and it is also an important thing to consider when purchasing an air compressor for auto painting.
+Air pressure is measured in PSI rating, and it is also an important thing to consider when purchasing an air compressor for home garage.
 Contrary to what you may think, a high PSI does not necessarily mean an even coat.
 Getting a HVLP (high volume, low-pressure) spray painter will ensure that that you don’t need to crank the air pressure so high to achieve the desired results.
 Such a compressor does not require too much PSI to run.

 When using a HVLP spray painter, you can use 10-15 PSI to spray the base coat and about 20-25 PSI for the clear coat.
 Also, this rating does not change too much even when you are not using a HVLP spray painter.